Further homage to Mildred Marsh, Cynthia Blake and their fellow colour separators

 Part 9a of my history looked at CMYK colour, the colour guides of Marvel, DC and other US comic books, their YRB / yellow-red-blue coding system, and the type of coloured dots seen on their pages from the mid-1950s onwards.
 Marvel changed to this type of dot — and the new colour separation system that created it — in 1954, and DC in 1956, just in time for the so-called ‘Silver Age’ of comics.
 If you haven’t seen Part 9a yet, it might be worth looking back at it before reading this part.

-In the late 1950s, the US comic book dots might still have been called ‘Ben Day dots‘ within the printing and publishing industry, although the real Ben Day method had been largely phased out of comic books in the 1930s.
+In the late 1950s, the US comic book dots might still have been called ‘Ben Day dots‘ within the printing and publishing industry, but the real Ben Day method had been largely phased out of comic books in the 1930s.
 When the painter Roy Lichtenstein shot to fame with his Pop Art paintings in the early 1960s, he informed the world that he was copying ‘Ben Day dots’ from the comics.
 No-one knows where he heard or read this name, but it has continued to stick ever since.

 The dots of the 25% tints, like magenta R2 below left, were ‘positive dots’, i.e. spots of actual ink.
 As seen in R3 (right) the darker 50% tints involved ‘holes’ in a grid of colour, dots created by the absence of ink — or what I call ‘negative dots‘.
 Printed on a white background, they were white dots.

 Printing ink was semi-transparent on the comic page, so when one ink was printed on top of another, the colour below showed through and a mixed colour was created.
 As seen in Hulk Green below, blue dots printed over yellow became dark green dots, and the overall effect was of a yellowish green.
 In Thing Orange (YR3; R3 over yellow) the negative dots of R3 became yellow, while the magenta grid assumed a scarlet hue.